alorence/django-modern-rpc/docs/config/server.rst

 .. automodule:: modernrpc.system_procedures
    :private-members: __system_list_methods, __system_method_signature, __system_method_help, __system_multicall

-.. note:: `system.multicall` builtin method is registered as synchronous version by default.
+.. note:: The `system.multicall` builtin method is registered as a synchronous version by default.
 In this version, each procedure is executed sequentially.
-If you want to opt-in for the asynchronous version (procedures executed concurrently using ``asyncio.gather()``, set ``settings.MODERNRPC_XMLRPC_ASYNC_MULTICALL = True``.
+If you want to opt in for the asynchronous version (procedures executed concurrently using ``asyncio.gather()``), set ``settings.MODERNRPC_XMLRPC_ASYNC_MULTICALL = True``.

 Using the ``register_system_procedures`` argument, you can completely disable their automatic registration.